nidhiojha/eCommerce_CLI/README.md

 *USER LEVEL OPERATIONS* <br >
 A) User can Register  <br />
 B) For cart operation (viz product adding to cart or removing products from cart) only authorised user can perform.<br>
-C)User can by add multiple product from the cart as well as can view the coupens available per product and can apply to it but only one at a time and can get discount based on final billing stage.Login checked in this stage as well.<br/>
+C)User can by add multiple product from the cart as well as can view the coupens available at any time and can apply to it but only one at a time and can get discount based on final billing stage.Login checked in this stage as well.<br/>
 D)Bill generated after checkout from cart including discounts and after applying coupen<br />

 *ADMIN LEVEL OPERATIONS* <br >